abilian/lab.abilian.com/docs/Tech/Linux/Sovereign OS - "EU Linux".md

 ### Interoperability and Flexibility

-Linux excels in supporting **open standards**, which is essential for public administration systems that must interact with a wide variety of technologies and services.
+Linux and open source software excel in supporting **open standards**, which is essential for public administration systems that must interact with a wide variety of technologies and services.
 Its support for virtualization and diverse network services enables seamless integration into existing IT landscapes, making it easier for different government agencies to communicate and share resources securely.
 This interoperability fosters a cohesive digital ecosystem within the EU, enhancing the efficiency and effectiveness of cross-border collaborations.

 #### References